MarkPearlCoZa/Blog_General/_posts/2016-11-03-How-big-should-your-first-mob-be.md

 ## Just right

-That's why I prefer an initial mob of four.
+I prefer an initial mob of four.
 Four gives you enough people redundancy that should someone need to pop out, you still have flow and the benefits of more than two people working on the problem.
 Four is also small enough that the storming you will go through is still managable.

 Whether four is the magic number or not for you depends on your teams personal circumstances.